-TREC understands the importance of data-driven policy and strategy to meet transportation goals.
+Data-driven policy and strategy are critical to meeting transportation goals.
 Where there is insufficient or incomplete data, there can be no effective solutions.
-It’s why we’ve focused our research efforts over the years on filling data gaps, and why we house two national data clearinghouses – PORTAL and Bike-Ped Portal – aimed at making transportation data more easily accessible to researchers and practitioners.
+It’s why we’ve focused our research efforts over the years on filling data gaps, and why we house two national data clearinghouses – PORTAL and BikePed Portal – aimed at making transportation data more easily accessible to researchers and practitioners.

 PORTAL: Transportation Data Archive for Portland-Vancouver

 PORTAL provides a centralized, electronic database that facilitates the collection, archiving, and sharing of data and information for public agencies within the region.
 The data stored in PORTAL includes 20-second granularity loop detector data from freeways in the Portland-Vancouver metropolitan region, arterial signal data, travel time data, weather data, incident data, VAS/VMS message data, truck volumes, transit data, and arterial signal data.
 Many of these data feeds are received by PORTAL in real time or on a daily basis and for most, the retrieval and archiving process is fully automated.

 BikePed Portal: National Bicycle and Pedestrian Count Archive